Tapyon/tradebot/README.md

 ---
 ---
 STRATEGY EXPLANATION !
+-
-As now, tradebot activate the strategies.py this triggers :
+As now, tradebot activate the strategies.py , and works for the FIRST 5 MIN CANDLE THEORY ... this triggers :
 - Set blue limits lines on the HIGHEST and LOWEST values from the 5 last 1min candles ( the REF_LOCAL_HOUR and the REF_LOCAL_MINUTE marked the last 1min candle ).
 - Set the process to wait for a candle that OPEN or CLOSED over the Blue Limits , then trigger the LONG or SHORT position with a 2x1 ratio and mark that with VIOLET LIMIT LINES.